 STEIN, Ian Ramsey Bonthron.
 413. Corporal.
 'A' and 'B' Squadrons.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant 2/09/1915.
 Awarded the Military Cross as a Lieutenant.
 Taken Prisoner of War 9/04/1918 and repatriated 10/12/1918.
 Born in 1897 in Liverpool, Lancashire and died Mar 1972 in Midhurst, Sussex, England.
 Applied for 1914/15 Star trio from West Kirby, Cheshire, England.
 Noted on British Jewry Roll of Honour 1914-18.
 Named in a group photograph at Longford 1915 shown on accompanying page.

 STEPHENSON, Daniel Pike.
 515. Serjeant KEH.
 Commissioned as a Second Lieutenant, 4th Battalion, South Staffordshire Regiment.
 DoW 24/05/1915 whilst attached to the Cheshire Regiment and was wounded whilst throwing bombs into a German trench and died in a Boulogne Hospital.
 Buried in Boulogne Eastern Cemetery, France.
 Born in Kingston, Jamaica, British West Indies on 4/09/1889 and was a Rhodes scholar at Lincoln College, Oxford University and may have served with pre-war KEH as a member of the University Troop.
-1914/15 Star trio applied for by his mother from Kingston, Jamaica.
+His 1914/15 Star trio was applied for by his mother from Kingston, Jamaica.
 Portrait photograph shown on accompanying page courtesy of Ancestry.

 STESSIGER, H. P. Serjeant Major in 1908 and promoter of the King's Colonial Lodge.